alicerunsonfedora/sniglet/README.md

 - macOS 12.0 Monterey or later
 - Apple ID registered with the Apple Developer Program

 Clone the repository using `git clone`, and then open the Xcode project.
-To run for iOS, change the run target from "My Mac" to either an iOS simulator device or "Any iOS Device".
-The same applies for macOS.
+Select any of the three schemes to build that target, then click the Run button or go to **Product > Run** to run the project.

+There are three schemes included in the project:

+- **Main App** refers to the primary app for iOS, iPadOS, and macOS.
+This is likely the scheme you want to use.
+- **Widgets** refers to the widgets that are included in the main app.
+This scheme is typically used to preview the widgets available in the main app and should be used for debugging purposes only.
+- **Watch App** refers to the app for the Apple Watch.
+The watch app is a companion to the main app and is embedded in the main app when archiving the project.

 ### CloudKit integration